fbpx

 The experts at New Bond Street Pawnbrokers say a normal Birkin bag is an expensive, yet worthwhile investment, whilst a limited edition bag such as this will only continue to increase in value.

-“Studies have continued to indicate the Birkin bags are an extremely solid investment with their value increasing over 500 % in the past 35 years,” said David Sonnenthal, founder of New Bon Street Pawnbrokers.
+“Studies have continued to indicate the Birkin bags are an extremely solid investment with their value increasing over 500 % in the past 35 years,” said David Sonnenthal, founder of New Bond Street Pawnbrokers.

 “Research earlier this year suggested that a Birkin bag offers a better return on investment than gold and shares on the American stock market.
 Also, unlike new cars or jewellery, they appreciate in value the moment you buy them.”